 Motion to Modify Child Support or Spousal Maintenance - Do it Yourself

-- Step 1 Step 2 Step 3 Step 4 Step 5 Click "Proceed" above to get to the guided interview.
+- Step 1 Step 2 Step 3 Step 4 Step 5 Click "Get Started" above to get to the guided interview.
 If you only want the form by itself, click this link

 Welcome!
 This free program helps you create the forms to ask the court to change the amount of child support or spousal maintenance in Minnesota.
 These forms are called a Motion to Modify Child Support and/or Spousal Maintenance.